New Build Developments in Norfolk: What’s Coming in 2026

 Norfolk is building at a pace not seen in decades.
 The Greater Norwich Local Plan, adopted in 2024, allocates land for around 45,000 new homes by 2038, and major developers including Persimmon, Taylor Wimpey, Barratt, and Hopkins Homes are active across the county.
-If you’re a first-time buyer looking for Help to Buy alternatives, a family upsizing, or a downsizer wanting something maintenance-free, the new-build market has options worth considering.
+If you’re a first-time buyer, a family upsizing, or a downsizer who doesn’t want to think about a roof again, the new-build market here has genuine options.
+It also has a bottleneck, and the bottleneck is water.
+More on that below.

 Major Developments to Watch